Home » Posts » Fresh Milled Whole Grain Bagel Recipe

 • Baking soda: We will be boiling these bagels in a baking soda bath before they go in the oven.
 This gives them that nice shiny, chewy crust that bagels are known for.

-How to Make Whole Grain Bagels
+How to Make Bagels with Fresh Milled Flour

 Stirring yeast into a bowl of water.